 Technicians typically work in laboratories, where they conduct experiments, or in manufacturing facilities, such as chemical or pharmaceutical manufacturing plants, where they monitor production processes.
 Most technicians work full time.

-Chemical technicians need an associate’s degree or 2 years of postsecondary training for most jobs.
+Chemical technicians need an associate’s degree or 2 years of postsecondary education for most jobs.
 Most chemical technicians receive on-the-job training.

 The median annual wage for chemical technicians was $44,180 in May 2014.

-Employment of chemical technicians is expected to increase by 7 percent from 2010 to 2020, slower than the average for all occupations.
-Graduates of applied science technology programs who are well trained on equipment used in laboratories or production facilities should have the best opportunities.
+Employment of chemical technicians is projected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
+Graduates of applied science technology programs who are trained to use equipment typically found in laboratories or production facilities should have the best opportunities.